hyperledger/indy-node/getting-started.md

 Notice now that the Last synced line is updated.

 Alice can see now that the remote verification key and remote endpoint, as well as DID and verification key are updated, which allows her to communicate with Faber College.
-She can also see that the identity of the trust anchor was confirmed (from the Indy network), and that her connection request has been accepted.
+She can also see that the identity of the trust anchor was confirmed (from the ledger), and that her connection request has been accepted.

 ## Test Secure Interaction